mykinde/mooduregister/README.md

 Input validation and sanitization are recommended if you extend the project.
 Contribution
-Feel free to fork, improve, and submit pull requests.
+Feel free to fork, improve, and submit pull requests. htaccess to prevent downloading or access to sensitive config files

 ## mykinde
 for full package and demo contact g3send@gmail.com